JakeSaunders/getBoxScore/README.md

-***getBoxScore*** is an R function that when provide with the URL of a wikipedia page containing an Superbowl box score returns the scoring table.
+***getBoxScore*** is an R function that when provide with the URL of a wikipedia page containing a Superbowl box score returns the scoring table.
 This function requires the rvest package which is loaded as part of the function

 *example:*